mylesagray/blog/content/posts/2026-01-21-fixing-high-bandwidth-serial-in-wine/index.md

 ## The Archaeology

-At this point I wasn't sure was my serial port not working correctly, maybe my controller was busted, maybe Linux assigned it the wrong `VID` and `PID` and it was being filtered out, maybe the USB was negotiating the wrong baud rate, maybe the conversion from `/dev/ttyUSB0` to `COM1` in Wine was breaking something.
+At this point I wasn't sure; was my serial port not working correctly, maybe my controller was busted, maybe Linux assigned it the wrong `VID` and `PID` and it was being filtered out, maybe the USB was negotiating the wrong baud rate, maybe the conversion from `/dev/ttyUSB0` to `COM1` in Wine was breaking something.
 I needed less variables.

 Let's prove the port can actually be communicated with.